-Preparing for dire scenarios -- be they man-made or natural -- can be an expensive endeavor.
-But is doomsday prepping only for the rich?
+Preparing for dire scenarios, be they man-made or natural, can be an expensive endeavor, but doesn’t have to be reserved for just the rich

 Not at all, insist survival experts.
 By budgeting, knowing what to assemble, and getting what you can for less, even those of modest means can be preppers, too.
 Here’s how to plan for extreme disasters that could happen in the future, without sacrificing your economic well-being today.

 Enough with the zombies.
 First get real, say the professionals.
 Doomsday is not about flesh-eating monsters roaming the planet, but events that have at least somewhat of a reasonable chance of occurring.
 If they do, life as you know it will be upended for weeks to years.
 And yes, perhaps longer.